bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-session/README.md

 # HIBERNATE SESSION
-## these projects contain hibernate session and its methods example.
+## this directory contains hibernate session and its methods example.
-   ### what you are learning from the following projects as below.
+   ### what you are learning from the following projects.
    - HibernateSession :
       - various session level method introduce in this project.
       - get() : get details of perticuler entity.